Article: Backup Data

 All Smartphones/Tablets

-Prerequisite: To set up OneDrive, first install the Outlook app on your smartphone/tablet and set up your user account.
+Prerequisite: To set up OneDrive, first install the Outlook app on your smartphone/tablet and set up your work email account.Then proceed as follows:

-- Search for the OneDrive App and install it.
+- Search for the app "Microsoft OneDrive"

-- Open the OneDrive app.
+- Open the OneDrive app by tapping on the icon

-- Select "Sign in".
+- Select "Sign in"

-- Enter your DB email address - you will be logged in automatically.
+- Enter your DB email address - you will be logged in automatically

-- Select your DB user certificate.
+- Select your DB User certificat

-- You will now see all your files in OneDrive.
+- You will now see all your files in OneDrive

 Please note: If you set up OneDrive again, it may take a few minutes for all your data to be synchronised.